 Business owners who often fly with United Airlines could find this card extremely useful.
 You get to earn 2 miles on United flights and at restaurants, gas stations and office supply stores.
 You can also earn and redeem miles from Star Alliance partner airlines, including Air Canada, Air China, Air India, Turkish Airlines, South African Airways, Lufthansa and more.

 Furthermore, you get specific perks when flying United Airlines including free checked bags, priority boarding, complimentary United Club passes and more.

 We compared a variety of features to choose our top Visa business cards, including rewards categories, travel type, the ability to earn points with employee cards, welcome offers, fees and other concerns a business owner might consider when selecting a card.
 We highlighted Visa cards that stood out in a particular category on our list.

 What’s changed in 2019The Hilton Honors American Express Business Card is now offered by American Express.
 Because of that, we removed the best card for hotels and added a card that many businesses may find useful — the U.S. Bank Business Platinum.
 It has one of the longest intro APR periods on balance transfers and purchases.

 When choosing a card for your business, you should ask yourself the following questions:

 - Do you spend much on any particular category?
-If your business mostly spends on travel, Internet, cable and phone services, shipping and advertising with social media and search engines up to $150,000 per year, then the Ink Business Preferred℠ credit card from Chase could be a good choice.
-If you spend more than $150,000 annually or if you don’t spend much on any particular category, the Capital One® Spark® Cash for Business may be the right card for your business.
+If your business mostly spends on travel, internet, cable and phone services, shipping and advertising with social media and search engines up to $150,000 per year, then the Ink Business Preferred℠ Credit Card from Chase could be a good choice.
+If you spend more than $150,000 annually, or if you don’t spend much on any particular category, the Spark® Cash from Capital One® may be the right card for your business.